-My official time was 1:02:07 which is very respectable, though slower than I’d like.
-I think I will set myself a goal for sub-60 in my next 10K—which will hopefully be the Round the Houses 10K in Grangemouth if I can sort transportation.
+My official time was 1:02:07 which is very respectable, although slower than I’d like.
+I think I will set myself a goal for sub-60 in my next 10K, which will hopefully be the Round the Houses 10K in Grangemouth if I can sort transportation.

 Oh!
 This brings me to the public shout-out portion of this post: Thank you to my friend, John, for providing transportation for me today; especially as his car took ill on Friday, meaning he had to borrow his aunt’s car to help me out!